FireWalkerX/whmcscoin/README.md

 I've used elements from [this Blockchain.info WHMCS gateway](https://bitbucket.org/Doctor_McKay/blockchain.info-whmcs-payment-gateway/) by [Doctor_McKay](https://bitbucket.org/Doctor_McKay) as well as [this Litecoin WHMCS gateway](https://github.com/dasher/WHMCS-Litecoin-Payment-Module) by [dasher](https://github.com/dasher).

+###Warning:
+These files are provided as-is.
+I don't have different branches for stable and under-development versions.
+This means that there may be problems with it when you download it.
+If you find an issue, again, please submit it.
+When I'm happier with the progress, I'll separate it into two branches but right now, please be careful.
+The best practice, of course, would be to review the code yourself and do your own testing after installing this gateway into your WHMCS.

 ###To use:

 You need to set up a cron job to access callback/litecoin.php which will check the addresses for payments.